opencv/opencv/modules/core/doc/basic_structures.rst

     Extracts a rectangular submatrix.

-    :param rowRange: The start and the end row of the extracted submatrix.
+    :param rowRange: Start and end row of the extracted submatrix.
 The upper boundary is not included.
-To select all the rows, use `Range::all()``.
+To select all the rows, use ``Range::all()``.

-	:param colRange: The start and the end column of the extracted submatrix.
+    :param colRange: Start and end column of the extracted submatrix.
 The upper boundary is not included.
-To select all the columns, use  ``Range::all()`` .
+To select all the columns, use  ``Range::all()``.

-	:param roi: The extracted submatrix specified as a rectangle.
+    :param roi: Extracted submatrix specified as a rectangle.

-    :param ranges: The array of selected ranges along each array dimension.
+    :param ranges: Array of selected ranges along each array dimension.

 The operators make a new header for the specified sub-array of ``*this`` .
-They are the most generalized forms of :cpp:func:`Mat::row`,:cpp:func:`Mat::col`,:cpp:func:`Mat::rowRange`, and :cpp:func:`Mat::colRange` .
+They are the most generalized forms of :cpp:func:`Mat::row`,
+:cpp:func:`Mat::col`,
+:cpp:func:`Mat::rowRange`, and
+:cpp:func:`Mat::colRange` .
 For example, ``A(Range(0, 10), Range::all())`` is equivalent to ``A.rowRange(0, 10)`` .
 Similarly to all of the above, the operators are O(1) operations, that is, no matrix data is copied.

-.. index:: Mat::operator CvMat

 Mat::operator CvMat
 -----------------------